hdatteln/shoppingListBot/HowTo.md

 });
 ```

-Start the app using `node index.js`
+Restart the app using `node index.js`
 To test, invite the bot to a slack channel, and mention it in a message.
 You should see the expected console output:

 ![](images/bottest.png)

 ## Responding to mentions

  Add the web client to your app.
  You also need the bot-token (from the oauth section of the Slack App page), which you have saved in an environment variable in a previous step:

  ```